Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Surfaces of section in contact 3-manifolds

 In this proposition, we have denoted by ``$\diam$'' the diameter measured with respect to an arbitrary Riemannian distance $d:N\times N\to[0,\infty)$, i.e.

 Clearly, since $N$ is compact, the conclusion of the proposition is independent of the choice of the Riemannian distance.

-\begin{Remark} Replacing the contact form $\lambda$ by its negative $-\lambda$, and thus the Reeb vector field $X$ with $-X$, we readily see that Propositions~\ref{p:unbounded_Ws} and~\ref{p:large_return} also hold if we replace the stable manifolds by the corresponding unstable manifolds, and the unbounded function $\tau:[0,1)\to(0,\infty)$ by an unbounded function $\tau:[0,1)\to(-\infty,0)$.
+\begin{Remark} Replacing the contact form $\lambda$ by its negative $-\lambda$, and thus the Reeb vector field $X$ with $-X$, we infer that Propositions~\ref{p:unbounded_Ws} and~\ref{p:large_return} also hold if we replace the stable manifolds by the corresponding unstable manifolds, and the unbounded function $\tau:[0,1)\to(0,\infty)$ by an unbounded function $\tau:[0,1)\to(-\infty,0)$.
 The first assertion of Proposition~\ref{p:unbounded_Ws} then becomes $\tau(s)\to-\infty$ as $s\to1$.

 \end{Remark}